 It features a black-and-white image of a fresh-faced Wilt the Stilt.
 Chamberlain stares directly into the camera, seemingly dribbling in a “PHILA” uniform with his left hand.

 The card’s layout is untraditional, with a white nameplate nearly splitting the card in half.
 Above it is a “Philadelphia Warriors” logo plate, harkening back to a time before the 76ers existed.

 It’s not a stunning card visually, with a maroon and orange color scheme doing no favors.
 Still, the price tag and promise for ROI will certainly get investors’ juices flowing.

 3. 1957 Bill Russell Topps SP RC #77

-The 1957 Bill Russell Topps Baseketball SP RC #77 is the cream of the crop of NBA big man cards.
+The 1957 Bill Russell Topps Baseketball SP RC #77 is the cream of the NBA big man cards.
 It’s the only recognized Bill Russell rookie card, and its age makes it a highly condition-dependent commodity.